theosth/PubMed_MLP-INLPT-WS2023/management/docs/DOCUMENTATION.md

 ## Querying OpenSearch - Hybrid Search

 To query OpenSearch, we use the opensearch-py Python library, which allows us to make API calls to OpenSearch directly from Python.
 Because the library itself is fairly low-level we decided to abstract away the details of it.
-To archive this, we created an [``opensearch_connector.py``](../../development/retrieve/opensearch_connector.py) that serves as a wrapper around the `opensearch-py` library, implementing all the functionality that is relevant for us.
+To achieve this, we created an [``opensearch_connector.py``](../../development/retrieve/opensearch_connector.py) file that serves as a wrapper around the `opensearch-py` library, implementing all the functionality that is relevant for us.

 To find relevant documents, we explored two main methods - `BM25` and `Semantic Search`.